attdevsupport/API-Platform/MMS/Vb/app2/README.txt

 * For more information contact developer.support@att.com<mailto:developer.support@att.com>
 ******************************************************************************************

-  AT&T API Samples - MMS app 2
+  AT&T API Platform Samples - MMS app 2
  ------------------------------

 This is a server side application which also has a web interface.
 The application